Chris Lehane

-Christopher Stephen Lehane (born June 2, 1967) is an American political consultant and cryptocurrency executive who has served as a lawyer, spokesperson and expert in opposition research for the Clinton White House, Democratic candidates for public office and various business, Labor, entertainment and professional sports organizations.
-A graduate of Amherst College and Harvard Law School, he was a lawyer and spokesperson in the Clinton White House where he and his current business partner Mark Fabiani were called the Masters of Disaster by Newsweek magazine for their part in a "rapid-response" team employed to respond to the increasing number of investigations of the Clinton Administration.
-In 2012, Lehane co-authored a book on damage control titled Masters of Disaster published by Palgrave, MacMillan's academic imprint.
-He also wrote and produced the film Knife Fight, a political satire acquired by IFC and released in January 2013.
+Christopher Stephen Lehane (born June 2, 1967) is an American political consultant and cryptocurrency and AI executive who has served as a lawyer, spokesperson, and expert in opposition research for the Bill Clinton administration, Democratic Party candidates for public office, and various business, labor, entertainment, and professional sports organizations.

+A graduate of Amherst College and Harvard Law School, Lehane was a lawyer and spokesperson in the Clinton White House where he and his current business partner Mark Fabiani were called the "Masters of Disaster" by Newsweek for their part in a "rapid-response" team employed to respond to the increasing number of investigations of the Clinton administration.
+In 2012, Lehane co-authored Masters of Disaster, a nonfiction book about damage control with Fabiani and Bill Guttentag.
+He also co-wrote and produced Guttentag's 2013 political satire film Knife Fight.

-From 2015 until 2022, Lehane served as the Head of Global Policy and Public Affairs for home-sharing startup Airbnb.
+From 2015 until 2022, Lehane served as the head of global policy and public affairs for Airbnb.
 He joined Haun Ventures, a crypto investment firm, in 2022, and is known for his strong support of blockchain technology, and his proposal for a new deal for Web3.
-In 2024, Lehane was appointed as Vice President of Global Policy at OpenAI, the artificial intelligence company known for developing ChatGPT.
+In 2024, Lehane was appointed as vice president of global policy at OpenAI, the artificial intelligence company known for developing ChatGPT.

 Political work

 In 1992, Lehane was the political director of the Clinton-Gore presidential campaign in Maine, and was later brought into the White House where he served as a lawyer in the White House Counsel's Office who worked as part of a small unit responsible for helping the White House manage various scandals throughout the 1990s such as Whitewater and the Monica Lewinsky affair.
 In 1995, Lehane authored a 332-page memo on a media "conspiracy" against the Clintons, of which only 2 and a half pages are written text; the remainder being newspaper and internet clippings.
-This report, named "The communication stream of conspiracy commerce" was the origin of the phrase "vast right-wing conspiracy" that is often attributed to Hillary Clinton.
+This report, named "The communication stream of conspiracy commerce", was the origin of the phrase "vast right-wing conspiracy" that is often attributed to Hillary Clinton.

-In the 2000 Presidential campaign, Lehane served as the Press Secretary for Vice President Al Gore.
+In the 2000 U.S. presidential election campaign, Lehane served as the Press Secretary for Vice President Al Gore.
 Lehane was credited with improving Gore's press relations with the press corps, his one liners and for his opposition research work.
-In his 2010 book, President George W. Bush's top political strategist Karl Rove, call him "one of the Democratic Party’s best opposition researchers" credited Lehane's making public George W. Bush's DWI history just before the election as the basis for Gore winning the popular vote in the 2000 presidential election.
+In his 2010 book, President George W. Bush's top political strategist Karl Rove, call him "one of the Democratic Party's best opposition researchers" credited Lehane's making public Bush's driving while intoxicated history just before the election as the basis for Gore winning the popular vote in the 2000 election.
 Lehane has done work for other leading political figures in the U.S., including New York Attorney General Andrew Cuomo and former California Governor Gray Davis.